10 Best DevOps Platforms in 2023 and Beyond

 - Ranorex core automation framework is built with C# and dot NET.

 - It uses XML-based test reports for results and monitoring.

 It has studio, enterprise, and runtime pricing plans.
 Check the prices here or click here for a free trial.

 Azure DevOps is a set of tools and services that allows teams to collaborate on development and deployment.
 You can build applications with any language on the cloud.
 You can also use Azure’s manual and exploratory testing tools to send bug-free products to market.

-It has a bunch of agile planning tools, such as Scrum boards, Kanban, etc., to track work and collaborate with DevOps teams.
+It has a bunch of agile planning tools, such as Scrum boards, Kanban, etc., to track work and collaborate with azure devops experts.
 It has a flexible customization engine to create workflows that cater to your requirements.
 You can connect Azure boards to GitHub repositories and link the PRs and commits to Azure work items.